gvwilson/sensibleadventures/nardica/nardica.md

 Iffy shrugged off her aunt's arm and hurried forward to throw a line to a waiting Marine.
 As he caught it,
 another Marine leaped across the gap to the *Guinevere*'s stern.
-He made no more sound hitting the deck than a seagull, and when he turned to toss the coiled line waiting there to one of his companions, Iffy saw the angular bulge of an exoskeleton beneath his parka.
+Despite the weight of his exoskeleton, his boots made no more sound hitting the deck than a seagull.
+When he turned to toss the coiled line waiting there to one of his companions, Iffy saw the angular pulse rifle slung over his uniform parka.

 Uncle Jack strode onto the deck and put his hands on his hips.
 "Well," he said after a moment to no one in particular.
 "Let's get this over with."
-With one final glare at Wales, he lowered the gangplank and marched across to meet their welcoming committee.
+With one final glare at Wales, he let the gangplank fall onto the pier with a thud and stumped down to meet their welcoming committee.

-Wales stepped aside to let Aunt Naggie follow her husband and then picked up the toolbox with the purple square on the end.
+Wales stepped aside to let Aunt Naggie follow her husband then picked up the toolbox with the purple square on the end.
 "Bring those," he said to Iffy, nodding at the two remaining toolboxes.
 "And stay close---as long as we don't startle anyone,